Sintekoz/linkedin_analysis/README.md

 4. **Access Fee Payment**:
    - Deposit $5 to OpenAI's account to enable ChatGPT access.
 Without this, the script cannot perform GPT-based analysis.

+5. **Specify the job search URL you want to parse**:
+   - Go to [LinkedIn Job Search page](https://www.linkedin.com/jobs/search), adjust your preferred filters you are interested in, and copy the URL into `main.py`
 ---

 ## Usage